There are very few full-face helmets that fit young kids well. And yet, we know plenty of pre-schoolers that NEED a full face helmet.

 Other Options / Comparison Chart

 As I previously mentioned, there aren’t many full-face helmets options for kids, particularly for young kids.
-Here are a couple of other option on the market and how they stack-up against the Bell Sanction.

 If you want a full-face helmet for your young child, your options are limited.
 Fortunately lack of selection doesn’t mean lack of quality.
 The Bell Sanction has grown-up design and functionality in a small package.
 It’s worth the $75 price tag.